AndrusAsumets/react-lazy-blur/README.md

 ```

 ## Props
 `background` (string, required): Import an image string and pass it as an argument.
 `blur` : (string, optional) Import a processed and blurred background image and use it as a placeholder while the full-sized image is being prefetched.
 `duration`: (integer, optional) The length of fade after prefetching the image in milliseconds.
 Defaults to 500ms.
+`horizontal`: (boolean, optional) Trigger prefetching when element is being displayed horizontally.
+Defaults to false.
 `children`: (component, optional) React.js component or a HTML element.

 ## Blurring / Contributing
 `npm install`
 `npm run blur` (blur.js is situated in /scripts folder will scan for images containing .lazy tag inside file names (but ignores the rest), then converts said files into small and blurry (look for images including .blur tags).
 `npm run dev`
 `npm run build` (optional)

 ## License:
 Do What the Fuck You Want To Public License

 ## Author:
 Andrus Asumets / andrus@asumets.ee / www.asumets.ee